SamYu/WaterlooWorks-Skill-Search/README.md

-# WaterlooWorksPro [WIP]
-WaterlooWorks API and client
+# WaterlooWorks Skill Search
+A Node API and React client that scrapes jobs from the University of Waterloo’s co-op job portal and presents personalized job postings based on the user’s unique skillset.

+## How it works
+Job postings on WaterlooWorks are scraped using a Puppeteer, headless chrome Node.js API and the results are parsed and stored into a MongoDB database for caching.

 **Technologies Used**
-Node.js, Express.js, MongoDB, Mongoose.js, React, Redux, Docker
+- **Backend**: Node.js, Express.js, MongoDB, Mongoose.js, Puppeteer
+- **Frontend**: React, Redux

 ## How to develop locally